 The Trio Jean Paul has remained unchanged for more than three decades and continues to rank among the most successful and consistent chamber music ensembles today.
 The trio captivates audiences around the world with its sophisticated ensemble culture, keen sense of tonal aesthetics not to mention the musicality of the three artists with their poised style.

-Their career together started with first prizes at competitions in Melbourne and Osaka as well as at the Deutsche Musikwettbewerb.
+Their career together started with first prizes at competitions in Melbourne and Osaka as well as at the German Music Competition.
 The name of the ensemble was also quickly set: Jean Paul was the favorite poet of Robert Schumann, whose works are particularly dear to the trio.
 As more than a mere namesake to the trio, the name reveals the musicians’ primary aim: to explore the similarities of music and language and make it audible for the audience.

 Their engagements regularly take the ensemble to major concert halls around the world such as the Wiener Konzerthaus, Berliner Philharmonie, Palais des Beaux Arts Brussels or Wigmore Hall in London.
-Their extensive tours take them to the USA and Canada.
+Extensive tours have taken them to the USA and Canada.

 The ensemble’s work focuses on the performance of contemporary repertoire, which also includes numerous original premieres by famous composers.
 Wolfgang Rihm dedicated his “Trio Concerto” to the ensemble which the Trio premiered in 2014 at the Berliner Philharmonie together with the WDR Sinfonieorchester under Jukka-Pekka Saraste.
 Further performances with the Dallas Symphony Orchestra, the Tonhalle-Orchester Zurich and the NDR Radiophilharmonie Hannover followed.
 Currently, the trio is dedicated to the new composition commissioned from Tobias Rokahr.

 Numerous CD productions by the trio with CAvi-music garnered prizes: The recording of Brahm’s Trio in B major and Schoenberg’s Verklärte Nacht was awarded the Preis der Deutschen Schallplattenkritik; the recording of the two Mendelssohn trios in 2009 and the Schubert trios in 2012 were distinguished with the Supersonic-Award.
-In 2015 their CD featuring piano trios by Joseph Haydn was brought on the market.
-At least the Trio enthuses with their CD of Brahm’s String Sextets arranged for piano trio by the composer’s friend Theodor Kirchner.
+In 2015 a CD featuring piano trios by Joseph Haydn was brought on the market.
+Most recently, the Trio enthuses with their CD of Brahm’s String Sextets arranged for piano trio by the composer’s friend Theodor Kirchner.

 For more information, visit the homepage www.triojeanpaul.de.